Senior DUP figures focus on stability - as Wilson rejects leadership vote ahead of election

-DUP focuses on stability - as Wilson rejects leadership vote for 'weakened' party
+DUP focuses on stability - as Sammy Wilson rejects leadership vote for 'weakened' party

 Gavin Robinson took over as interim leader on Friday, with the unanimous backing of the DUP officer team.